AgnieszkaAureliaMarczak/Macau/README.md

-#  :diamonds: :spades: :hearts: :clubs: Macau - interactive card game :diamonds: :spades: :hearts: :clubs:
+#  :diamonds: :spades: :hearts: :clubs: Macau - interactive card game :clubs: :hearts: :spades:  :diamonds:
 An object-oriented console app that creates the experience of playing Macau.

 ## :black_joker: General Information

-Create multiple accomodation vouchers with various variables and save them into a TXT or PDF file, ready to print!
+Play with up to five computer-simulated opponents and enjoy the thrill of the real-world game!

-*I created this app to practise object-oriented principles such as inheritance and interfaces.*
+*This is my first object-oriented console app.
+I created it to practise programming principles such as inheritance, composition and encapsulation.*

 ## :black_joker: Features
 :pencil2: Write unlimited number of coupons/vouchers